turingschool/lesson_plans/ruby_04-apis_and_scalability/getting_started_with_services.markdown

 It turns out that (good) software systems exhibit the same design principles at multiple levels of abstraction:

-* A line of code should be readable, clear and idiomatic
+* An expression should easily readable and have clear intent
-* Methods within a class should be well-factored, clear, and concise
+* Methods within a class should be well-factored and concise
 * A class should have a clearly defined responsibility which it fully encapsulates and shouldn't leak information unnecessarily
 * A library or sub-system within an application should have a well-designed interface, perform some useful function and be re-useable in multiple contexts
-* What about the application itself?
+* __So what about an entire application?__ Does it exhibit these principles as well?

 Consider your average rails application.
 There's a very good chance that it does: